glreno/wordy/DICTIONARY_README.md

 4. Then the top.dict words were removed from main.dict.
 5. I manually removed all proper nouns from both main.dict and top.dict
 6. I then compared the top.dict with the top ten hundred word list from Thing Explainer, and moved several words from main.dict to top.dict
-7. I created the "naughty" list by manually scanning the two lists for anything that would make teenagers giggle.
+7. I created the "naughty" list by manually scanning the two lists for anything offensive or that would make teenagers giggle.
 8. I created the "rare" list manually by scanning the two lists for words that were obviously archaic, dialectal, or slangy.
 For any words that I did not already know, I followed the judgement of wiktionary.
 9. I manually tagged derived words (noun-plural, verb-conjugated) so that they can still be puzzle answers, just less likely.
 10. I manually tagged US/UK spellings so that no one gets tripped up by "jails" and "gaols".